 - by phone: (800) 781-2362

-With some exceptions (see below), you may receive care from any of the providers found through the link above, or from your own health care provider if he or she is Board-authorized.
+With some exceptions (see below), you may receive care from any of the providers found through the link above, or from your own health care provider if your provider is Board-authorized.
 Your health care provider's office should be able to tell you whether or not they are is allowed to treat you for a work-related injury and should only treat you for medical conditions that are within their area of specialty.

-If your employer participates in a Preferred Provider Organization (PPO) program, you will need to seek treatment from a participating health care provider health care provider who is part of that program.
+If your employer participates in a Preferred Provider Organization (PPO) program, you will need to seek treatment from a participating health care provider who is part of that program.